Role

 Career overview

-Danai has a BSc in Psychology and an MSc in Occupational Psychology.
-She received her PhD in Applied Clinical Psychology from the University of Nottingham in the military-civilian transition of physically and psychologically traumatised British veterans and their spouses.
+Danai holds a BSc in Psychology and an MSc in Occupational Psychology.
+She received her PhD in Applied Clinical Psychology from the University of Nottingham, where her research centred on the military-civilian transition of British veterans with physical and psychological trauma, as well as their spouses.

 Research areas